Updated: Apr 10, 2020

 Stephanie is a truly stunning woman.
-She is thin, athletic, short dark hair, attractive features.
+She is thin, athletic, short blonde hair, attractive features.
 Her smile is wide and genuine and her heart is as big as they come.
 No wonder she attracts men like bees to honey.

 You would think that she is “super lucky” with men, however the exact opposite is true.

 When she came to me a few months ago, she was at the end of her rope.
 She was having a hard time getting out of bed in the morning.
 She felt like “sh*t”.
-Viewed “herself so low”.
+Viewed herself "so low”.
 And worst of all, she had constant suicidal thoughts.

 Her 3 goals for our coaching journey together were:

 1) “Get rid of this feeling of wanting to put an end to my life”

 2) “Love myself - be happy with me, be at peace with myself”